madhubs/11-production-deployment/README.md

 - Create an About View for displaying content about you and your application.
 - Redeploy your application

+*8. As a user, I want a view which displays any error messages that occur during the usage of my book list application.*

+- Create an Error View:
+  - Enclose your code in an IFFE.
+  - Define a global variable called `error-view` and assign an empty object literal as it's value.
+  - Define a method on `errorView` called `initErrorPage` which takes an argument of `err` and does the following:
+    - Hides any element with a class of `container` (or the class you chose to use).
+    - Shows any element with a class of `error-view` (or the class you chose to use).
+    - Empties any content within the element with an id of `error-message` (or the id you chose to use).
+    - Compiles the Handlebars template with an id of `error-template`.
+    - Renders the `err` argument into the template, and appends it to an element with an id of `error-message`.
+- Define a function called `errorCallback` which takes an error object as an argument when invoked.
+  - Log the error and pass the error to the `errorView.initErrorPage` view method.

 *9. As a user, I want my books to be rendered dynamically so that I can view all of the books in my list.*